-The research and development (R&D); research, development, and demonstration (RD&D); and technical assistance activities to be funded under this FOA will support the government-wide approach to the climate crisis by driving the innovation that can lead to the deployment of clean energy technologies, which are critical for climate protection.
-Specifically, this FOA will enable technologies to provide reliable and flexible, emissions-free electricity generation and deliver unique technology solutions to America's heating and cooling demands; directly supporting the Administration's goals of carbon pollution-free electricity by 2035 and net zero greenhouse gas (GHG) emissions by 2050.
+The research and development (R&D) activities to be funded under this FOA will support the government-wide approach to the climate crisis by driving the innovation that can lead to the deployment of clean energy technologies, which are critical for climate protection.
+Specifically, this FOA will fund innovative solar photovoltaics (PV) R&D that reduces the cost of PV modules, reduces carbon and energy intensity of PV manufacturing processes, and optimizes PV technology for new, specialized markets.